- AIP/Member Society Relationship

 Information Exchange.
 Member Society Liaison Committees are organized and financed by AIP, for the purposes of exchanging information and expertise and developing innovative strategies for making progress on issues relevant to all science.
 Liaison Committees address activities involving Education, Public Policy, History Preservation, and Under-Represented Minorities (outside societies such as the National Society of Black Physicists and National Society of Hispanic Physicists join this committee, for a strong link to the minority community).

-Assembly of Society Officers.
-AIP Member and Affiliated Society leaders convene to discuss areas of mutual concern at the annual Assembly of Society Officers (organized and financed by AIP).
+Annual Forum.
+AIP Member and Affiliate leaders convene to discuss areas of mutual concern at the annual Annual Forum (organized and financed by AIP).
 Sessions address topics such as challenges/innovations in scientific publishing, public policy, effectively communicating to the public, supporting/growing the membership base, trends in philanthropic giving, strategic planning, supporting science education, promoting science as a viable career choice to a diverse population, and so forth.
-The Assembly is also a forum where Member and Affiliated Society executives can become better acquainted and share ideas.
+The Forum is a venue where Member and Affiliated Society executives can become better acquainted and share ideas.
 (AIP reimburses the cost of participation for the president or alternate representative from each MS).

 AIP Venture Grants.
-AIP funds collaborative partnerships proposed by the MS on issues of particular relevance to their Society’s strategic vision and/or to their communities.
-The fund supports proposals that are strategy-driven and promote growth, increased stature, and innovation in and among the federation’s MS/AS; and/or proposals that impact the broader physical science community and/or other audiences.
-All proposals require an AIP project liaison who will provide help in preparing proposals, in coordinating with AIP programs and activities (if appropriate), and in assuring compliance with program requirements.
-The fund encourages but does not require partnerships between the proposing society and other societies.
+The AIP Venture Grant program serves AIP’s Strategic Framework Federation Goal through providing opportunities for AIP’s Member Societies (MS) to propose for funding to support collaborative activities with AIP that are strategy-driven and promote growth, increased stature, and innovation in and among the Federation’s Member Societies and Affiliates.
+The program also serves AIP’s Institute Goal through proposals from MS members, submitted through and with the support of their Society/Association, that will impact the broader physical science community.
+AIP Affiliates and other societies in the physical sciences, may participate in the program as collaborators on MS proposals, thereby extending the reach of the program into the broader community.
+All proposals require an AIP project partner who will provide help in preparing proposals, in coordinating with AIP programs and activities (if appropriate), and in assuring compliance with program requirements.
 Proposals may be submitted for funding of up to $60k per year for a maximum of 2 years.

 Diversity.
 In direct response from the Member Societies' desire that AIP address diversity at the macro level (i.e. increasing minority representation in the pipeline), AIP has formed the National Task Force to Elevate African American Representation in Undergraduate Physics & Astronomy (TEAM-UP) aimed at bringing physics and astronomy bachelor’s degrees among African Americans to parity with overall bachelor’s degree outcomes for African Americans.